Skip to content

 hello.cpp:5:5: error: expected ';' before 'return'

 The compiler tells you: before return on line 5, it expected to see a semicolon.
-Although the error is flagged on line 5, the actual problem is at the end of line 4—this situation where "the error location and the reported location are off by one line" is extremely common in C++.
-Just remember this pattern.
+Although the error is marked on line 5, the actual problem is at the end of line 4—this situation where "the error location and the report location differ by one line" is very common in C++, so just remember this pattern.

 Delete the #include <iostream> line and compile again: